JohnLYYN123/ECE444_F2023_Group14/README.md

 <!-- Project Management -->
 ## Project Management

-We will be using Jira for our project tracking and management
+We will be using Jira for our project tracking and management.
+The Jira backlog is unfortunatly private only in our Jira basic version, thus, it will be for our internal usage only

 <p align="right">(<a href="#readme-top">back to top</a>)</p>